Environmental Protection and International Trade: Toward Mutually Supportive Rules and Policies, 16 Harv. Envtl. L. Rev. 271 (1992)

 Date of Authorship for this Version

 Lallas, Peter L.; Esty, Daniel C.; and van Hoogstraten, David J., "Environmental Protection and International Trade: Toward Mutually Supportive Rules and Policies" (1992).
 Faculty Scholarship Series.
-Paper 454.
+454.